A Variational Framework for the Complexity of PDE Solutions: Conclusion

 \section{Conclusion}

-In this paper, we introduced a variational framework for analyzing the computational complexity of partial differential equations (PDEs) without requiring closed-form solutions, thereby generalizing results from previous works \cite{bacho2023complexityblowupsolutionslaplace,Pour-El1983-ls}.
-Specifically, the variational framework allows to estimate the complexity of a discrete gradient flow, approximation the solution operator of the variational problem, and uses the convergence rates of these discretizations to estimate the complexity of the infinite-dimensional solution of the PDE.
-This approach enabled us to relate structural properties of PDE operators and their associated variational losses to the computational complexity of the corresponding solutions.
-Moreover, we introduce a method for proving complexity blowup of the solution based on the regularity-preserving properties of the solution operators.
-Specifically, if the solution loses regularity relative to analytical boundary and/or initial data, then the solution exhibits a complexity blowup.
-This result gives a direct link between regularity and approximation theory of PDEs and complexity theory.
+In this paper, we introduced a variational framework for analyzing the computational complexity of partial differential equations (PDEs) without requiring closed-form solutions, thereby generalizing results from previous works~\cite{bacho2023complexityblowupsolutionslaplace,Pour-El1989-yg}.
+Specifically, the variational framework allowed us to estimate the complexity of a discrete gradient flow approximating the solution operator of the variational problem, and used the convergence rates of these discretizations to quantify the complexity of the infinite-dimensional PDE solutions.
+This approach enabled us to relate structural properties of PDE operators and their associated variational losses to the computational complexity of the corresponding solutions within the adopted computability and representation framework from Definition~\ref{def:comp_bsp}.
+Moreover, we introduced a method for proving complexity blowup in the PDE solution, depending on the regularity-preserving properties of the solution operators.
+Specifically, if the solution loses regularity relative to analytic boundary and/or initial data, then the solution exhibits a complexity blowup.
+This result links the regularity and approximation properties of PDE solutions to complexity theory via effective polynomial representations.

 In particular, Theorem~\ref{thm:compt} establishes $H^k$-computability for the solutions of a class of (possibly nonlinear) PDEs, under the assumptions that the associated variational loss is coercive, convex, satisfies the quadratic growth condition, and is Lipschitz smooth.
-Furthermore, Corollary~\ref{cor:complexity} provides a quantitative characterization of the complexity of the solution, identifying sufficient conditions under which the solution is computable in polynomial time, and conditions under which it exhibits complexity blowup.
-We illustrate these results with two examples: (i) the Poisson equation, whose solution—assuming analytic boundary data—is $H^1$-computable in polynomial time; and (ii) the Eikonal equation, which, despite being $H^1$-computable under analytic boundary conditions, exhibits complexity blowup due to loss of regularity in the solution.
+Furthermore, Corollary~\ref{cor:complexity} provides a quantitative characterization of the solution complexity within this framework, identifying sufficient conditions under which the solution is computable in polynomial-time, and conditions under which it exhibits complexity blowup.
+We illustrate these results with two examples: (i) the Poisson equation, whose solution—assuming analytic boundary data—is $H^1$-computable in polynomial-time; and (ii) the Eikonal equation, which, despite being $L^2$-computable under analytic boundary conditions, exhibits complexity blowup due to loss of regularity in the solution.